FyroxEngine/rg3d.rs/drafts/2025-02-04-fyrox-game-engine-1.0.0-rc.1.md

 - Prevent selection of asset items while holding alt
 - Moved material/shaders to `fyrox-material` crate
 - Use separate struct for args for `InspectorContext::from_object` func
-- Include all nodes that produces render data in camera picking in editor
+- Include all nodes that produce render data in camera picking in the editor
 - Convert assets to their most efficient version when exporting a project
 - Reducing dependencies of fyrox-autotile
 - Use sampler+texture pair instead of old-fashioned combined texture